Fakhreddin Izadimanesh; Amir Hossein Haghighi; Seyed Alireza Hosseini Kakhk; Majid Asadi- shekaari; Hamid Marefati

 Abstract

-Background and Aim: During the plateau stage of resistance training, it is necessary to manipulate training variables and apply advanced training techniques.
-Therefore, the purpose of this study was to investigate a comparison of acute effects of sarcoplasmic stimulation and traditional methods on muscle ...
-Read More
+Background and Aim: During the plateau stage of resistance training, in order to cross this stage, it is necessary to manipulate training variables and apply advanced training techniques.
+Therefore, the purpose of this study was to investigate the acute effects of sarcoplasmic stimulation and traditional ...

 Abstract

-Purpose: Considering the relationship between vascular problems and low-density lipoprotein (LDL), the purpose of this research was to investigate the relationship between baseline levels of LDL, and CAVI and ABI (indices of arterial stiffness), following glucose ingestion and exercise.
-Materials and ...
-Read More
+Background and Aim: Considering the relationship between vascular disorders and low-density lipoprotein cholesterol (LDL), the purpose of this research was to investigate the relationship between the LDL and arterial stiffness indices, including cardiovascular-ankle vascular index (CAVI) and ankle-brachial ...

 Abstract

-Objective: A change in corticospinal excitability will cause a change in the neural output and finally a change in the maximum force.
-Various training and non-training factors play a role in this neuromuscular response, and the intensity of the intervention seems to be one of the effective factors in ...
-Read More
+Background and Aim: Changes in corticospinal excitability will cause a change in the neural output and finally the maximum force will be changed.
+Various training and non-training factors affect this neuromuscular response and it seems that the intensity of the intervention is one of the effective factors ...

 Abstract